NovaMods/nova-renderer/docs/DescriptorIndexingGuide.md

 ## Descriptor Indexing Guide

+Note: This guide is written for Vulkan 1.2, wher edescriptor indexing is a core feature.
+If you're using an older verion of Vulkan, you need to enable the descriptor indexing extension and use the `EXT` versions of all the types and constants mentioned here

 ### Creating your VkDevice

 You need to enable descriptor indexing features through the `VkPhysicalDeviceDescriptorIndexingFeatures` struct.
 This struct should be in the `pNext` chain of your `VkDeviceCreateInfo`.
 You should only enable the features that you'll actually need.
 Nova enables dynamic indexing of sampled image arrays, variable descriptor counts, and partially bound descriptors.
 This allows me to have a single large array of textures to use for texture streaming